NormanDunbar/USBMParser/Compiling.md

 ## Generate C++ Files From the Grammar

 _Before you start_, look in the ``generated_source`` directory.
 If there _are_ files there, then skip this section and go straight to "Compiling" below.
 You only need this section if there are no files yet generated.
-The files you should fine will have extensions of `interp`, `tokens`, `h` and `cpp`.
+The files you should find will have extensions of `.interp`, `.tokens`, `.h` and `.cpp`.

 ### Linux - Default - No Namespace.